splunk/splunk-connect-for-snmp/docs/configuration/poller-configuration.md

 To update inventory follow instruction: [Update Inventory and Profile](../deployment-configuration/#update-inventory-and-profile)
 `inventory` section in `poller` enable to configure inventory for polling data:

- - `address` [REQUIRED] - IP address which SC4SNMP should connect to collect data from.
+ - `address` [REQUIRED] - IP address which SC4SNMP should connect to collect data from or name of the group of hosts.
+General information about groups can be found on [Configuring Groups](configuring-groups.md) page.
  - `port` [OPTIONAL] - SNMP listening port.
 Default value `161`.
  - `version` [REQUIRED] - SNMP version, allowed values: `1`, `2c` or `3`
  - `community` [OPTIONAL] - SNMP community string, filed is required when `version` is `1` or `2c`